-The PMM projects prices of petroleum products, crude oil and product import activity, and domestic refinery operations (including fuel consumption), subject to the demand for petroleum products, the availability and price of imported petroleum, and the domestic production of crude oil, natural gas liquids, and alcohol and biodiesel fuels.
-The module represents refining activities in the five Petroleum Administration for Defense Districts (PADDs).
-It explicitly models the requirements of CAAA90 and the costs of automotive fuels, such as conventional and reformulated gasoline, and includes biofuels production for blending in gasoline and diesel.
+The Petroleum Market Module (PMM) projects prices of petroleum products, crude oil and product import activity, and domestic refinery operations (including fuel consumption), subject to the demand for petroleum products, the availability and price of imported petroleum, and the domestic production of crude oil, natural gas liquids, biofuels (ethanol, biodiesel, and biomass-to-liquids), coal-to-lquids, and gas-to-liquids production.
+The module represents refining activities in the five Petroleum Administration for Defense Districts (PADDs), as well as a less detailed representation of refining activities in the rest of the world.
+It models the costs of automotive fuels, such as conventional and reformulated gasoline, and includes production of biofuels for blending in gasoline and diesel.
+Fuel ethanol and biodiesel are included because they are commonly blended into petroleum products.
+The module allows ethanol blending into gasoline at 10 percent or less by volume (E10), 15 percent by volume (E15) in States that lack explicit language capping ethanol volume or oxygen content, and up to 85 percent by volume (E85) for use in flex-fuel vehicles.
+The PMM includes representation of the Renewable Fuels Standard included in EISA2007, which mandates the use of 36 billion gallons of renewable fuel by 2022.